-In a certain sense the audience would loose orientation and temporarily leave the expected experience of Csepel.
-This experience encouraged an awareness of the present, its qualities and limitations.
-The audience was invited to experience the existing conditions in a multitude of new ways and consequently to imagine its possible transformation.
+In a sense the viewers would loose orientation and temporarily leave the expected experience of Csepel.
+They were invited to experience the existing conditions in a multitude of new ways and consequently to imagine its possible transformation.
 The work exposed potential futures through turning the present plot into a temporary public park.

 Artopolis Association, Østfold Kulturutvikling, IN SITU European Network for Creation of Art in Public Space